Published on: May 24, 2023

-“As we expand in the coming months, students can look forward to various mental health support services designed to meet their mental health needs.
+“As we expand in the coming months, students can look forward to various services designed to meet their mental health needs.

 “With a dedicated team of mental health professionals providing support within their school community, children and young people can get help and guidance in a familiar and supportive environment.”

-Compass Bloom’s mental health support staff help school staff identify and address the mental health needs of students and develop a whole school approach.
+Compass Bloom’s mental health support team help school staff identify and address the mental health needs of students and develop a whole school approach.